How to get from Bangkok to Hua Hin by train

 Route map and details

 The vast majority of the services from Bangkok to Hua Hin depart from Krung Thep Aphiwat Central Terminal.
-There is also one daily Ordinary train, plus an Excursion train that only runs on weekends and public holidays, from Hualamphong Station.
+Two trains depart from Hualamphong (one of them only on weekends and public holidays), plus two Ordinary trains each day from Thonburi.

 Timetables